ifundeasy/test-rlp/BENCHMARK.prompt.md

   - `| Backend | Iterations | Mean Iter Dur (ms) | p95 Iter Dur (ms) | Total Resources | Mean Resources/Iter | Last Iter Count | Notes |`
 - Sorting: rows ordered by ascending Mean; in equality ties, preserve original engine order.
 Entries with no samples/`0` should appear at the bottom.
 - Do not re-add a “Completed” column anywhere.

+Monitor Table placement:
+- Add the CPU/RAM monitor table immediately after the main table in 6.1 and after each scenario table in 6.2.1–6.2.5, titled “Monitor Summary (CPU/RAM)”.

 ## Special Handling & Notes
 - 6.2.1 must include Elasticsearch and MongoDB (they exist near the end of the log).
 Use actual samples to compute mean/p95/min/max.